ono-midori/ono-midori.github.io/techs/zguide.md

 - When receiving messages a ZMQ_ROUTER socket shall prepend a message part containing the identity of the originating peer to the message before passing it to the application.
 Messages received are fair-queued from among all connected peers.
 When sending messages a ZMQ_ROUTER socket shall remove the first part of the message and use it to determine the identity of the peer the message shall be routed to.

 As a historical note, ZeroMQ v2.2 and earlier use UUIDs as identities.
 ZeroMQ v3.0 and later generate a 5 byte identity by default (0 + a random 32bit integer).
-There’s some impact on network performance, but only when you use multiple proxy hops, which is rare.
+There's some impact on network performance, but only when you use multiple proxy hops, which is rare.
 Mostly the change was to simplify building libzmq by removing the dependency on a UUID library.

-Identities are a difficult concept to understand, but it’s essential if you want to become a ZeroMQ expert.
+Identities are a difficult concept to understand, but it's essential if you want to become a ZeroMQ expert.
 The ROUTER socket invents a random identity for each connection with which it works.
 If there are three REQ sockets connected to a ROUTER socket, it will invent three random identities, one for each REQ socket.

-So if we continue our worked example, let’s say the REQ socket has a 3-byte identity ABC.
+So if we continue our worked example, let's say the REQ socket has a 3-byte identity ABC.
 Internally, this means the ROUTER socket keeps a hash table where it can search for ABC and find the TCP connection for the REQ socket.

 When we receive the message off the ROUTER socket, we get three frames.